Perfect or Preterite in Spanish Grammar

 Aún no he regado las plantas.I haven’t watered the plants yet.

-List of Signal Words for Preterite
+List of Signal Words for the Preterite

 • ayeryesterday